ipfs/boxo/namesys/README.md

 Package namesys defines `Resolver` and `Publisher` interfaces for IPNS paths, that is, paths in the form of `/ipns/<name_to_be_resolved>`.
 A "resolved" IPNS path becomes an `/ipfs/<cid>` path.

-Traditionally, these paths would be in the form of `/ipns/peer_id`, which references an IPNS record in a distributed `ValueStore` (usually the IPFS DHT).
+Traditionally, these paths would be in the form of `/ipns/{libp2p-key}`, which references an IPNS record in a distributed `ValueStore` (usually the IPFS DHT).

-Additionally, the /ipns/ namespace can also be used with domain names that use DNSLink (/ipns/my.domain.example, see https://dnslink.io) and proquint strings.
+Additionally, the `/ipns/` namespace can also be used with domain names that use DNSLink (`/ipns/en.wikipedia-on-ipfs.org`, see https://docs.ipfs.io/concepts/dnslink/).

 The package provides implementations for all three resolvers.